LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-structures-and-collections/README.md

 }
 ```

 A similar structure applies if you only need the values, using `students.Values`.
-One thing to note is that when iterating through a dictionary in either way we've presented, it is not allowed to modify the dictionary elements in any way.
+One thing to note is that when iterating through a dictionary in either way we've presented, it is not permissible to modify the dictionary elements in any way.
 In fact, this is why we moved the entry of grades in our program up to the do-while loop, so the grade can be set at the same time as the student's name.
 If you want to use a foreach loop with a dictionary and be able to update items within the dictionary, you'll need to [do a little extra work](http://stackoverflow.com/questions/1070766/editing-dictionary-values-in-a-foreach-loop).

 ### Dictionary Methods

 Let's collect some dictionary properties and methods.
 As we said about lists, this is by no means a comprehensive list.
-For full details on all properties and methods avaialble, see the [official documentation on the `Dictionary` class][dict-class].
+For full details on all properties and methods available, see the [official documentation on the `Dictionary` class][dict-class].

 Name | Type | Description | Example |
 -----|------|-------------|---------|